-Delicious Crockpot Chicken Soup is perfect for those chilly days when you need a warm dinner.
-It can be made in thirty minutes and cooks all day while you are away from the kitchen.
+This delicious Crockpot Chicken Soup is perfect for those chilly days when you need a warm dinner.
+It can be prepared in thirty minutes and cooks all day while you are away from the kitchen.

-And making this soup in the crockpot makes it even better!
+And making this soup in your crockpot makes it even better!
 It is very easy to make chicken soup in the crockpot.
-My husband’s sister is the one who first told me about cooking it this way, and I have made it that way ever since.
+My sister-in-law is the one who first told me about cooking it this way, and I have made it that way ever since.

-Just place all the ingredients in your crockpot, turn it on high and it will be ready in 4 - 6 hours.
+You just need to place all of your ingredients in your crockpot, turn it on high, and it will be ready in 4 - 6 hours.
 The aroma of the soup cooking is amazing.
 When it is time to eat dinner, all you will need to do is cook your noodles!

 - Garlic Powder